alypham16/mbs337-repo/homework02/README.md

 # - exercise2.py: Python script for Exercise 2.
 # - exercise3.py: Python script for Exercise 3.
 # - exercise4.py: Python script for Exercise 4.
+# No use of AI was utilized for any of the exercises.